5 Coat Warning Signs of Illness in Dogs & Cats

 In the home routine, heartworm prevention fits best as a calendar habit paired with annual testing as advised by the clinic.
 Missed doses are common when prevention is treated like an “as needed” product rather than a baseline.
 Owners should also note travel history, mosquito exposure, and any new cough or exercise reluctance, because those details change a veterinarian’s risk assessment.
 Keeping receipts or reminders creates a more uniform plan than relying on memory.

-Parasites perpetuate symptoms by repeatedly injuring the skin barrier or gut lining, which keeps immune signaling “on” and reduces room to recover.
-On skin, bites and burrowing create micro-wounds; the dog’s scratching adds mechanical damage, and the coat becomes less protective.
-That environment favors secondary bacterial or yeast overgrowth, which can become the problem owners notice most.
-In the gut, parasites can alter stool water balance and irritate the lining, creating a less uniform digestive pattern that can indirectly affect coat quality.
-This is why parasite control belongs in the same ecosystem as skin microbiome care, allergy-caused infections, and chronic inflammation.
-Parasites are not always the only driver, but they can be the persistent spark that keeps flares recurring.
-Removing that spark often makes other supportive steps more effective over time.
+Parasites keep symptoms going by repeatedly injuring the skin barrier or gut lining, which keeps immune signaling switched on and leaves little room to recover.
+On skin, bites and burrowing create micro-wounds; scratching adds mechanical damage, and the coat becomes less protective.
+That environment favors secondary bacterial or yeast overgrowth, which is often the problem owners notice most.
+In the gut, parasites shift stool-water balance and irritate the lining, creating a less uniform digestive pattern that can dull the coat.

 Case Vignette: the Itchy Dog with No Fleas Seen